Facebook’s Messenger ads are bad and must be destroyed

 They interrupt the user experience

 To be fair, even good ads interrupt the user’s experience a little.
 But this is just way too much.
-As soon as you open up the app, smack dab in the middle of the most-used main interface: an ad that takes up more of the screen than the content you opened the app to access.
+As soon as you open the app, smack dab in the middle of the most-used main interface: an ad that takes up more of the screen than the content you opened the app to access.
 That’s intolerable.

 I asked Facebook what its test users had said about the ads.
 A representative told me that “We monitored people’s engagement closely throughout the initial test and the results were promising…” and that “since we began testing in Australia and Thailand we have put people’s experience first, and we will continue to prioritize this as we roll out the Messenger ads test further.”